google/oboe/docs/FullGuide.md

   The default, if you do not call this function, is a random package in the calling uid.
 * `setAttributionTag(std::string attributionTag)` - Declare the attribution tag of the context creating the stream.
   Attribution can be used in complex apps to logically separate parts of the app.
-* `setChannelMask(oboe::ChannelMask)` - Requests a specific channel mask.
-The number of channels may be different than setChannelCount.
-The last called will be respected if this function and setChannelCount() are called.

 In API 32, the following APIs were added:
 * `setIsContentSpatialized(bool isContentSpatialized)` - Marks that the content is already spatialized